 What kinds of places help opiate addicts?

 If you are looking for bulk orders of drugs testing supplies look no further than ovusmedical.com.
 It is their goal to provide you with the highest quality drug testing supplies at the lowest possible wholesale prices.
 Our 12 panel cups are a CLIA waived and FDA approved POC (Point-of-Care) urinalysis cup.
-It is designed to be both cost-efficient and reliable.
+It is designed to both cost efficient and reliable.